kaweeo/kaweeo/README.md

-- :alien: Hi, I’m Kalin!
+ #### Hey there, I’m Kalin!
-- :octopus: Committed to improve skills and make the world better.
+:octopus:  Committed to improving skills and making the world a better place.

 <!---
 kaweeo/kaweeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.